 Make Your Work Available Everywhere

 Many people advise to stay exclusive—such as with Amazon’s KDP Select program—but I’ve found that I’ve done better since branching out.
 As a reader, I find it frustrating when the book I want is only available at one retailer.
-If, for example, your reader loves iTunes and doesn’t want to sign up for a whole new account just to buy your book on Barnes and Noble, you’re missing out on that sale.
+If, for example, your reader loves iTunes and doesn’t want to sign up for a whole new account just to buy your book on Barnes & Noble, you’re missing out on that sale.
 By making your book available across BN, Amazon, iTunes, and more retailers, you’re making yourself more accessible to potential readers, and making it easier for people to get their hands on your book.

 This can be time-consuming on your part, but if you have a solid native file and organize your work flow properly—I use iWork Pages to write and edit, then create a .doc for Smashwords and an .epub for everywhere else—you’ll be able to streamline this process.
 There are a lot of guides on formatting ebooks.
 I use Smashwords’ style guide as a starting point, then test in iBooks and family members’ e-readers.